-The MIPS eligible clinician must attest YES to being in active engagement with a PHA to submit data to public health registries.
+The MIPS eligible clinician must attest YES or TRUE to being in active engagement with a PHA to submit data to public health registries.

-For multiple registry engagement, report as YES if there is active engagement with more than one public health registry.
+For multiple registry engagement, report as YES or TRUE if there is active engagement with more than one public health registry.